-View cart “Theology in Context: A Case Study in the Philippines” has been added to your cart.
+View cart “Theological Education in a Cross-Cultural Context: Essays in Honor of John and Bea Carter” has been added to your cart.

 A Theology of the Spirit in Doctrine and Demonstration: Essays in Honor of Wonsuk and Julie Ma

 This book is called a festschrift–meaning a book of essays written to honor those who have served the academic community well over a long period of time.
 Drs.
 Wonsuk and Julie Ma, the honorees in this book, served as faculty members, Journal pioneers, and editors and academic dean (Wonsuk) at the Asia Pacific Theological Seminary (www.apts.edu) for twenty-four years, 1983-2006.
 In 2006, Wonsuk accepted an invitation to become the Executive Director of the Oxford Centre for Mission Studies in the United Kingdom and Julie accepted an invitation to become a research mentor at the same institution.
 The theme selected for this book: A Theology of the Spirit in Doctrine and Demonstration reflects the heart of the kind of people the Mas have been and continue to be in academics, practical ministry and, most importantly, in their personal lives.